jake-dame/msd-paint/README.md

 This project was only tested on Google Pixel 5.

-If attempting to build this project:
+If attempting to build this project: you will need to point Gradle to JDK 17, but nothing past

 - Make sure you're on JDK 17-21.
 If you have a global java home on your $PATH that isn't one of those, make sure to point gradle at the right JDK, otherwise the build process will be very painful.
 If the gradle daemons _do_ cache the wrong JDK, export the correct one and run `./gradlew clean build` to clear out gradle's cache.
 It will pick up the new JDK this time.
-- I have not decided whether to explicitly constrain this in gradle's build files yet

 ## Licenses